wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

 Install Wazuh API
 -----------------

-The Wazuh API is most commonly used by the Wazuh Kibana app to communicate with and control Wazuh Manager.
-It is a general purpose RESTful API that can be used from the command line via curl or via custom scripts for interacting with various aspects of Wazuh Manager.
+The Wazuh API is most commonly used by the Wazuh Kibana app to communicate with and control Wazuh manager.
+It is a general purpose RESTful API that can be used from the command line via curl or via custom scripts for interacting with various aspects of Wazuh manager.

 1. Install wazuh-api package and its dependency nodejs.